spatie/laravel-backup-server/docs/taking-backups/creating-a-source.md

 - `ssh_private_key_file`: the path to a ssh key file to use when connecting to the source server
 - `destination_id`: the id of the [destination](/docs/laravel-backup-server/v1/taking-backups/creating-a-destination) you wish to backup to

-- `cron_expression` (required): the cron expression that determines the frequency of backups for this source
+- `cron_expression` (required): the cron expression on which `backup-server:dispatch-backups` should create backups for this source
-- `next_backup_at`: the datetime at which the `backup-server:dispatch-backups` should create the next backup

 - `includes`: an array of paths you wish to backup.
 These can be relative to the home directory of the ssh user, or absolute
 - `excludes`: an array of paths you wish to exclude from the backup.
 These should be relative to the paths giving in `includes`